-If you have any questions about this report or concerning your water utility, please contact Levi Strohschein at 307.464.0491.
-We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on the second Thursday of every month at 7:30 pm located at 15009 Hwy 387 Wright WY.

 Description of Water Treatment Process